-Leica Q2 vs Sony A7R IV: Both of these camera will go head to head as both have full-frame sensors.
+Sony is a force to be reckoned with.
+The main difference between the Leica Q2 vs Sony A7R IV is that one is a fixed full frame 28mm f1.7 compact camera while the other is a full frame interchangeable lens camera.
 If you are looking for a Leica Q2 alternative, the Sony A7R IV might sound attractive but you don’t want to make the wrong choice.
 This is why in this article we will highlight what makes each of them great and how to know which one to buy.

 Leica Q2 vs Sony A7R IV: At a glance

 The Leica Q2 was launched in March 2019, and Sony A7R IV was introduced in July 2019.
 Leica Q2 is a fixed lens compact camera while Sony A7R IV is a mirrorless interchangeable lens camera.

 So, Leica Q2 vs Sony A7R IV: Both cameras have a tough competition against each other as both are full frame and have high resolution.
 The Leica Q2 has a resolution of 46.7 MP compared to the Sony A7R IV’s resolution of 60.2 MP.
 In the following we will discuss the similarities and differences between the Leica Q2 vs Sony A7R IV.

 Leica Q2 vs Sony A7R IV: What are the similarities?